Looking back, around and ahead

 I’ve always been interested in math and science.
 I wanted to be an engineer, then an astronaut.
 I clearly remember the Apollo 11 mission-did a scrapbook.
 Now I’m into particle and theoretical physics and cosmology-the smallest and biggest scales in the universe.
 I also like set theory, infinity, topology and some of biophysics and evolutionary theory.
 Lately I’ve been getting into sociology and behaviorism.
 I have some theories about how to represent personality traits and societal traits using multi-dimensional grouping and statistics.
 I read a lot about this kind of stuff too-Wikipedia is a really good resource.

 That completely changed in ’96 when I picked up a Revolution at the kite shop at the Huntington Beach pier (Kite Connection-thanks, Dave!).
+I had often driven past there to/from work, and had seen the kites in the air.
 For me, this was not just a Revolution, but a revelation.
 The Rev is a quadline kite-2 lines at the top and 2 at the bottom on each side connect the kite to a handle in each hand.
 Compared to a dual-line kite, there’s basically no comparison.
 The extra set of lines and the shape of the kite enable you to control the speed and position of the kite with astonishing precision.
 Without too much effort, you can make it stop, hover, reverse, go sideways and spin.
 Here’s an example from me messing around, and John Baressi’s Bugs Bunny routine from 2017 Marseille Kite Festival.
 That fall was the American Kiteflyers Association Convention in Santa Monica.
 I went, and was seriously hooked.
 I would fly all day on weekends, after work, and sometimes I would take off work and fly during the day too.
 With all that time flying, I got pretty good pretty quickly.

 At that time, for various reasons (mostly infighting within the group of people running the events), competitive flying in Southern California stopped entirely, so I haven’t competed since.
 All I do now is (rarely) fly indoors, and I want to get on skates and do it…I tried, and it’s an interesting concept.